-Considering R{BB} , the top panel of figure 6(a) shows that R{BB} predicts that the k_a factor for Wolf's small telescope data drifted down with time very slightly throughout the interval that he took such measurements (red line); this implies he as measurements got slightly more accurate over time.
-This is somewhat surprising as k and k' factors for Wolf have generally been thought to increase due to his deteriorating eyesight, which is also found in the study by Friedli (2016) (see his figure 10).
-For Spörer (orange) and Schmidt (blue) the k_a factor initially fell but then rose again (implying these observers initially grew in acuity but later grew less able to detect spot groups): for the intercalibration interval of 1861-1883, the k_a values for Spörer are almost constant whereas they rise consistently with time for Schmidt; for Tacchini (grey) the k_a are constant but these data only cover the second half of the calibration interval; for Leppig (mauve) k_a fell rapidly with time but these data only cover the middle of the calibration interval; for Weber (pink) it was initially constant but then rose rapidly; for Howlet (cyan) k_a ' initially fell very rapidly but then levelled off; and for Meyer (brown), $k{a'}$ fell rapidly but these data only cover the first half calibration interval.
-Thus the results of intercalibration of Wolfer and Schwabe will depend critically on the observer used to pass on the calibration.
-The data of Spörer and Schmidt argue that the inter-calibration of data of Schwabe (up to 1867) is correctly joined to that of Wolfer (after 1878) in $R{\rm BB}$, whereas the data of Wolf argue that in $R{\rm BB}$ the Schwabe data have been inflated somewhat and the data of Leppig, Howlet, and Meyer argue that it is inflated by a large factor.
-On the other hand, the data of Weber argues that it has not been inflated enough.
+Considering $R{\rm BB}$ , the top panel of Figure 6(a) shows that $R{\rm BB}$ predicts that the $k_a'$ -factor for Wolf's small telescope data drifted down with time very slightly throughout the interval in which he took such measurements (red line); this implies that his measurements got slightly more accurate over time.
+This is somewhat surprising as k- and k'-factors for Wolf have generally been thought to increase due to his deteriorating eyesight, which is also found in the study by Friedli (2016) (see his Figure 10).
+For Spörer (orange) and Schmidt (blue) the $k'{a}$ -factor initially fell but then rose again (implying that these observers initially grew in acuity but later grew less able to detect spot groups): for the intercalibration interval of 1861-1883, the $k'a$ values for Spörer are almost constant, whereas they rise consistently with time for Schmidt; for Tacchini (gray) the $k'a$ are constant, but these data only cover the second half of the calibration interval; for Leppig (mauve) $k'{a}$ fell rapidly with time, but these data only cover the middle of the calibration interval; for Weber (pink) it was initially constant but then rose rapidly; for Howlet (cyan) $k'a$ initially fell very rapidly but then leveled off; and for Meyer (brown) $k'a$ fell rapidly, but these data only cover the first half of the calibration interval.
+Thus, the results of intercalibration of Wolfer and Schwabe will depend critically on the observer used to pass on the calibration.
+The data of Spörer and Schmidt argue that the data of Schwabe (up to 1867) are correctly joined to those of Wolfer (after 1878) in $R{\rm BB}$ , whereas the data of Wolf argue that in $R{\rm BB}$ the Schwabe data have been inflated somewhat and the data of Leppig, Howlet, and Meyer argue that they are inflated by a large factor.
+On the other hand, the data of Weber argue that they have not been inflated enough.

-To take an average of these results, the bottom panel of figure 6(a) shows the average variation as a red histogram, generated in the same way as for the bottom panels of figure 5.
-The reference period used to normalise the k_a values is 1868-1876 which avoids sunspot minimum years for the reasons described above.
+To take an average of these results, the bottom panel of Figure 6(a) shows the average variation as a red histogram, generated in the same way as for the bottom panels of Figure 5.
+The reference period used to normalize the $k'a$ values is 1868-1876, which avoids sunspot minimum years for the reasons described above.

-The same procedure was applied to $R{\rm UEA}$, and the results are shown in figure 6(b).
-The $k{\rm a}'$ values are all smaller and so $R{\rm UEA}$ is calling for less adjustment of the observers' raw data than does $R{\rm BB}$.
-The pattern of drifts is similar (because $R{\rm UEA}$ and $R{\rm BB}$ are so highly correlated).
+The same procedure was applied to $R{UEA}$ , and the results are shown in Figure 6(b).
+The $k'a$ values are all smaller, and so $R{UEA}$ is calling for less adjustment of the observers' raw data than does $R{BB}$ .
+The pattern of drifts is similar (because $R{UEA}$ and $R{BB}$ are so highly correlated).
 We here highlight not so much the average result but the diversity of the results depending on what weight one gives to the different observers.
 The main point we are making is that daisy-chaining by regression is an inherently unsatisfactory approach and is greatly influenced by a number of subjective decisions about which data to use and over which intervals.
 This confirms the concerns listed in the introduction.
 We also note that this calibration interval is actually relatively well populated with data compared to earlier ones.